-The Input 'strip' in the gain/delay view of the System Engineer panel has a delay parameter which controls the amount of delay associated with a given input DSP channel, and is adjustable from 0 to 998ms.
+The delay page which controls the amount of delay associated with the input channel selected and is adjustable from 0 to 998ms.
 The delay parameter is adjustable in fine steps at low values; the adjustment becomes progressively coarser as the value increases.
-The presence of an active Group Overlay delay parameter is indicated by a delay value being shown in square brackets e.g. [1.23ms] under the delay control.
-This shows the total combined delay of all layers, including the value of the delay control above it.
+The presence of an active Group Overlay parameter is indicated by the '[]' symbol.
 See Overlays.